2 Clarke Drive

 Sandy Srinivas, MD, details updates from 2024 in the kidney and prostate cancer NCCN guidelines and agents/trials to look forward to in 2025.

-With the development of several agents and regimens in the kidney cancer space, immunotherapies such as pembrolizumab (Keytruda) and nivolumab (Opdivo) plus ipilimumab (Yervoy) have further solidified a role for select patients, according to Sandy Srinivas, MD.1 Srinivas, who is vice chair of the Prostate Cancer NCCN Guidelines, also noted that PARP inhibitors are of particular interest in the prostate cancer space; in the latest guideline update, olaparib (Lynparza) and rucaparib (Rubraca) were both added as category 1 preferred regimens for patients with BRCA mutations who experienced disease progression on novel hormone therapy and did not receive docetaxel.2
+With the movement and development of several agents and regimens in the kidney cancer space, immunotherapies such as pembrolizumab (Keytruda) and nivolumab (Opdivo) plus ipilimumab (Yervoy) have further solidified a role for select patients, according to Sandy Srinivas, MD.1 Srinivas, who is vice chair of the Prostate Cancer NCCN Guidelines, also noted that PARP inhibitors are of particular interest in the prostate cancer space; in the latest guideline update, olaparib (Lynparza) and rucaparib (Rubraca) were both added as category 1 preferred regimens for patients with BRCA mutations who experienced disease progression on novel hormone therapy and did not receive docetaxel.2

 “NCCN guidelines are integral to every practice, not just for providers [as] there are a variety of new drugs that are being approved, but also for our office staff,” Srinivas said in an interview with OncLive®.
 “For our office staff who are working on obtaining prior authorization, having the approval and having it in the guidelines is integral.”